HermannKroll/KGExtractionToolbox/README_03_EXTRACTION.md

 We do not require the installation of all tools.
 Please carefully read our paper and the instructions below to select the tools for your purposes.

+COSentence (Sentence-Co-Occurrence-based extraction) does not require an additional tool.

 PathIE requires:
 - [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/)
 - Stanford Stanza (has to be installed via pip.
 See Stanza section.)